luongdang/glia/README.md

 # ldang-glia

+> **Note to Glia reviewer:** if you check the commit history, you can find that I spent more than 2 hours completing this assessment.
+As I noted in my original submission, Helm chart wasn't my forte.
+However, I'm committed to give this assessment my best effort.
+It may be late, but it wil be complete.
+It may be shaky but it will be a learning experience.
+Only by stepping out of comfort zone will I learn and grow.
+<br><br>
+All 3 requirements are now complete and ready for your review.

 This repo contains my Skill Assessment test for the Infrastructure Engineer position at Glia.
 As per requirements, this repo contains 3 parts:

 1. An API server, written in Python and FastAPI